1. This year Giving Tuesday is on Tuesday, Nov. 27, but you can #GiveToUCF as early as today!

 Are there any memories from your own prom that inspired you in this production?

 In high school, prom was SUCH a big deal.
 Finding the perfect dress, the date, how you were going to arrive, the after-party, etc. I remember going to so many different dress stores with my mother.
 My best friend and I planned out a party bus to pick up all our friends, and we went all out.
 These memories really help me with my character … when I remember just how important prom was to me then, it’s easy to really tap into the brain of a high school teen who just wants to have the best senior year and make memories.

 What’s the most exciting thing about being in a new, original Broadway production?

-There are so many exiting things about being in a new Broadway show, it’s hard for me to choose just one!
+There are so many exciting things about being in a new Broadway show, it’s hard for me to choose just one!
 So, I’ll make a quick list:

 You recently had a part on FX’s Atlanta.
 How is being on the screen different than being on the stage?

 I LOVED WORKING ON ATLANTA.
 Donald Glover is a genius and so generous, kind and very collaborative!